Data Analytics

 Actionable Step:

 Conduct a software audit to identify which platforms are used across different departments, ensuring all essential functions are covered and fully integrated.
-Consider upgrading software that can communicate with other systems, reducing manual data entry and improving overall efficiency.
+Consider upgrading software that can communicate with other systems, reducing manual data entry and improving overall efficiency while streamlining operations.

 2. Understanding How Your Skilled Nursing Organization is Structured Around Data